Will interest rates continue to fall in 2025 & how low will they go?

 The BOE uses a number of economic indicators when deciding whether rates will rise or be cut.
 So understanding the key economic indicators is important when judging when interest and mortgage rates are likely to rise or be cut.
 Below is a roundup of the most important indicators to keep an eye on.

-• The UK economy is now in recession – The accepted definition of a recession is when the economy shrinks for two consecutive quarters, a feat the UK achieved in the second half of 2023.
+• The UK economy is growing less than expected – The accepted definition of a recession is when the economy shrinks for two consecutive quarters, a feat the UK achieved in the second half of 2023.
 It meant that the UK economy only grew by 0.1% for the whole of 2023.
-This is the weakest year for economic growth since 2009, if you ignore the 9.9% slump in 2020 which was the caused by the Covid pandemic.
+This is the weakest year for economic growth since 2009, if you ignore the 9.9% slump in 2020 which was caused by the Covid pandemic.
+However, it has been confirmed that the UK economy bounced back in the first quarter of 2024 and grew by 0.7%, which was higher than economists' predictions.
+The UK economic recovery continued in the second quarter of 2024 as official figures showed that the UK economy grew by a further 0.5%.
+However, the UK economy grew at just 0.1% in the third quarter of 2024, which is less than expected.
+It then didn't grow at all in October and November 2024.
 Weak economic growth reduces the chance of another interest rate rise while strong economic growth makes another interest rate rise more likely in order to avoid the economy overheating.

-• Unemployment is starting to rise – The number of people employed fell by 21,000 in the three months to February and the unemployment rate rose to 3.9%, which was unexpected.
-Strong employment numbers increase the chances of an interest rate rise as do rising wages, while weak employment numbers make interest rate rises less likely.
+• The unemployment rate has jumped – The number of people employed rose by 173,000 in the three months to October but the unemployment rate has risen to 4.3%, which is the highest level since May 2024.
+Strong employment numbers increase the chances of an interest rate rise as do rising wages, while weak employment numbers make interest rate cuts more likely.

-• UK economic growth forecasts are improving – In February 2024 the BOE upgraded its growth forecasts for the UK economy.
-It now predicts the UK economy will grow by 0.25% in 2024 (up from its previous prediction of 0%) followed by growth of 0.75% in 2025.
+• UK economic growth forecasts are mixed – In November 2024 the BOE downgraded its 2024 growth forecast for the UK economy.
+It now predicts the UK economy will grow by 1% in 2024 (down from its previous prediction of 1.25%).
+However, it increased its growth forecast for 2025 from 1% to 1.5%.

 Get a FREE mortgage review